Gilles Andruet: Murder and subsequent trial

 For a detailed account, see Murder of Gilles Andruet.

 Andruet was also a gambler.
 Starting in 1993, he regularly played backgammon and blackjack in casinos and although he initially won significant amounts of money, he eventually became a pathological gambler riddled with debt.
 On 22 August 1995 Andruet's body was found on the shores of the Yvette in Saulx-les-Chartreux.
 He had been beaten to death.
 The investigation focused on Joseph Liany and his son Franck who had presumably helped Andruet cash a check of 398,000 French francs.
-Josepth Liany was eventually tried eight years later, convicted of murder and sentenced to a 15-year prison term.
+Joseph Liany was eventually tried eight years later, convicted of murder and sentenced to a 15-year prison term.
 His son Franck received a seven-year sentence for his role in the affair.
 Joseph Liany subsequently identified his nephew Sacha Rhoul as the man solely responsible for the murder.
 A new trial in 2006 cleared Liany but convicted Rhoul in absentia.
 Rhoul had been living in Marrakech where he and his father managed the Palais Rhoul, a well-known luxury hotel.
 Jean-Claude Andruet, Gilles' father repeatedly called for the arrest and extradition of Rhoul.
 On 25 February 2010, Moroccan authorities arrested Rhoul following an Interpol mandate and extradited him on 6 March.
 Four years later, Sacha Rhoul was acquitted.